pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #### DELEG-unaware Clients with DELEG RRs Present but No NS RRs

 DELEG-unaware clients might ask for a name which belongs to a zone delegated only with DELEG RRs (that is, without any NS RRs).
 Such zone is, by definition, not resolvable for DELEG-unaware clients.
-In this case the DELEG RR itself cannot create a zone cut, and the DELEG-aware authoritative server MUST return a response with an RCODE of NXDOMAIN (along with the DNSSEC proof of non-existance if the query had DO=1).
+In this case the DELEG RR itself cannot create a zone cut, and the DELEG-aware authoritative server MUST return a legacy response.

+The legacy response might be confusing for subdomains of zones which actually exist because DELEG-aware clients would get a different answer, namely a delegation.
+Example of a legacy response is in {{legacynxdomain}}.

 The authoritative server is RECOMMENDED to supplement DELEG unaware response with Extended DNS Error "New Delegation Only".

-This result might be confusing for subdomains of zones which actually exist because DELEG-aware clients would get a different answer, namely a delegation.

 TODO: debate if WG wants to do explicit SERVFAIL for this case instead of 'just' EDE.